New announcement. Learn more

 Canterbury Branch of the NZGS

-Chair Dr Karen Johnston
+Chair Karen Johnston

-President Dr Nicholas Kirk
+President Nicholas Kirk

-Vice-President Dr Ramzi Tubbeh
+Vice-President Ramzi Tubbeh

-Secretary Dr Nicholas Kirk
+Secretary Nicholas Kirk

 Email kirkn@landcareresearch.co.nz

-Treasurer Dr Vaughan Wood
+Treasurer Vaughan Wood

 Otago Branch of the NZGS